 You may have other skills which can help enhance these important spaces.
 For instance volunteers have helped us with information displays and by maintaining websites.
 If you think you can make a difference please get in touch and tell us more about yourself and your ideas.

-If you would like to know more about any of our opportunities please download and fill out an application form.
+If you would like to know more about any of our opportunities please contact us using the details below .

 For more information contact 01522 873458 or email email@example.com